softlayer/githubio_source/content/reference/services/SoftLayer_Network_Gateway/refreshGatewayLicense.md

 ---
 title: "refreshGatewayLicense"
-description: "Used to refresh the license for the Juniper Gateway, requires License readiness check has passed.
+description: "Used to refresh the all licenses (Required and add ons) for Virtual gateways.
+License precheck must be ready.

 "
 date: "2018-02-12"